 Après-ski is conveniently located in the base area lodges.
 Local favorites include the old-school Sitzmark Club in the Alta Lodge, the family-friendly Goldminer's Saloon, and the lively Peruvian Bar at the Alta Peruvian Lodge.
 The Rustler and Snowpine Lodges also offer great places to grab a drink or snack after a day on the hill.

 Grab dinner at your lodge or venture across the street to the Shallow Shaft Restaurant, featuring an award-winning wine list.

 Day 2: Sunday

 Grab breakfast at the lodge, or switch it up with a quick bite or a full breakfast at the Goldminer's Daughter at the Wildcat base, or from the Albion Grill or Alta Java in the Albion base area.
 Pick up your rental skis and boots at Alta Ski Shop or Alta Sports, then walk next door for lift tickets, childcare, or to sign up for a lesson.

 You can take it easy and revisit some fun runs or you can push the limits.
 Beginners could advance to fun intermediate runs like Rollercoaster and Razor Back from Sugarloaf Lift or head up to the top of the Supreme lift.

-Sunday lunch is available on-mountain at Alf's, or Watson Cafe for intermediate skiers.
-The Albion Grill is located at the Albion base.
+Sunday lunch is available on-mountain at Alf's or Watson Cafe for intermediate skiers.
+The Albion Grill is located at the Albion base, home to the majority of Alta's beginner terrain.
 On a sunny day, the Slopeside Cafe at the Goldminer's Daughter has great food and a fun outdoor patio.

 Day 3: Monday